Bubbles kick off primordial black holes to form more binaries

 Future investigations are needed to address several issues.
 These include finding a better gauge choice for BH transition from asymptotically de Sitter to asymptotically flat ones to extend simulation times to see the long-time behavior, defining appropriate extraction scheme for GWs from a non-asymptotically flat unbounded system, and incorporating gravitational interactions between the scalar field and radiation fluids to better represent real-world scenarios during FOPTs.
 Similar effects might also be anticipated for PBH encounters with sound shells induced by expanding walls on bulk fluids long after bubble collisions.
 A potentially enhanced primordial magnetic field might also be anticipated around the energy-density spikes~\cite{Di:2020kbw,Yang:2021uid} induced in the vicinity of collision regions between PBHs and bubbles.

 \textit{\textbf{Acknowledgments}---} We thank helpful discussions with Misao Sasaki, Teruaki Suyama, and Jian-hua He.
-This work is supported by the National Key Research and Development Program of China Grants No. 2021YFC2203004, No. 2021YFA0718304, and No. 2020YFC2201502, the National Natural Science Foundation of China (NSFC) Grants No. 12105344, No. 12235019, No. 11821505, No. 11991052, No. 12347132, and No. 11947302, the Strategic Priority Research Program of the Chinese Academy of Sciences (CAS) Grant No. XDB23030100, No. XDA15020701, the Key Research Program of the CAS Grant No. XDPB15, the Key Research Program of Frontier Sciences of CAS.
+This work is supported by the National Key Research and Development Program of China Grants No. 2021YFC2203004, No. 2021YFA0718304, and No. 2020YFC2201502, the National Natural Science Foundation of China (NSFC) Grants No. 12422502, No. 12105344, No. 12235019, No. 11821505, No. 11991052, No. 12347132, and No. 11947302, and the Science Research Grants from the China Manned Space Project with No. CMS-CSST-2021-B01 (supported by China Manned Space Program through its Space Application System).
+We also acknowledge the use of the HPC Cluster of ITP-CAS.

 \onecolumngrid